lastgenerationz/lastgenerationz.github.io/content/about.md

 layout: about
 description: about
 date: 2023-11-26T16:18:14
-lastmod: 2023-12-22T14:18:00
+lastmod: 2024-01-08T12:40:50
 ---

-lastgenerationz was first published in december 2023
+lastgenerationz is a website all about analyzing, learning and writing. and was first published in december 2023

 let's see how many posts there'll be as time goes on...

 ## about us

-we are `let's share. let's learn.` so lsll for short
+the lastgenerationz project is part of `let's share. let's learn.`

 **thanks to all our team members who helps make lastgenerationz possible!**

 [sublime](https://sublimeclemency.github.io) - passionate poet

 [unknowner](https://youtube.com/@Un9knowner) - explorer

+lazycoder - the lazy one

 ## types of posts